-Nonetheless, O'Neill's Electra has been judged, in many ways.
+84Nonetheless, O'Neill's Electra has been judged, in many ways.
 One evaluation is that she is a character with a clear moral conscience: "Her justice is cruel...
 But she does have a clearly moral conscience.
-Any mourning she may do will truly become her, for she is never completely the victim of her selfish instincts" (Long 1968, 140).
+Any mourning she may do will truly become her, for she is never completely the victim of her selfish instincts" (Long 1968, p.
+140).
 She is also seen as an example of the rebirth or redefinition of identity: "I consider that optimism predominates...
-Beyond the failures, we must see the greatness of a difficult task, which takes the form of an aspiration towards rebirth or a reunion with or redefinition of one's own identity" (Dubost 1997, 225).
+Beyond the failures, we must see the greatness of a difficult task, which takes the form of an aspiration towards rebirth or a reunion with or redefinition of one's own identity" (Dubost 1997, p.
+225).
 Another view is that she is a failed tragic character: "There is neither the purification of Orestes, as in the Oresteia, nor the spiritual redemption of the tragic hero as in such eminent tragedies as Oedipus at Colonus or King Lear...
-In so far as O'Neill fails to achieve this redemption, he fails to express a complete concept of tragedy" (O'Neill 1963, 498).
+In so far as O'Neill fails to achieve this redemption, he fails to express a complete concept of tragedy" (O'Neill 1963, p.
+498).
 She has even been seen as a perverse and degraded character, totally lacking heroism: "In a tragedy, the outward failure should be compensated for by the dignity and greatness of the protagonist.
-But where is the halo of spiritual triumph which should envelop Lavinia's self-internment?
-Is she accepting her fate and giving up the struggle; or is she broken but not bent - a Mannon to the end, even after realizing her responsibility for the murders and suicides: the former is unheroic, the latter makes her appear almost a hardened villain" (Ahuja 1984, 132); "Unhappily, the picture of human life honestly and powerfully drawn by the twentieth-century dramatist exemplifies the ideas which dominate current literature and thought...
-One of the greatest qualities of our field (Classical Studies) is the power like that of Aeschylus to perpetuate the fact that there are other meaningful, equally 'realistic' analyses which in this same world find order instead of chaos, purpose instead of instability, and elevation instead of degradation" (Pratt 1956, 167).
+But where is the halo of spiritual triumph which should envelop Lavinia's selfinternment?
+Is she accepting her fate and giving up the struggle; or is she broken but not bent-a Mannon to the end, even after realizing her responsibility for the murders and suicides: the former is unheroic, the latter makes her appear almost a hardened villain" (Ahuja 1984, p.
+132); "Unhappily, the picture of human life honestly and powerfully drawn by the twentieth-century dramatist exemplifies the ideas which dominate current literature and thought...
+One of the greatest qualities of our field (Classical Studies) is the power like that of Aeschylus to perpetuate the fact that there are other meaningful, equally "realistic" analyses which in this same world find order instead of chaos, purpose instead of instability, and elevation instead of degradation" (Pratt, Jr. 1956, p.
+167).

-And, if I am not mistaken, this would be, as I have suggested, a truth of universal application.
-This assertion would be confirmed by the diverse interplay of resemblances among the members of the Mannon family84 - and other characters - throughout Mourning Becomes Electra.
-Let us look at some examples: Vinnie is just like her father,85 but everyone agrees that she looks like her mother,86 and Brant even believes that she resembles his mother, Marie Brantôme.
-Brant, in turn, resembles Ezra, Orin, and David Mannon, all of the Mannons in fact.87 Ezra looks like his father,88 and Orin looks like Ezra.89 Nevertheless, the most revealing detail is probably found in two confessions made by Orin: in the first, he explains that during the war he had the strange sensation of killing the same man over and over again "and that in the end I would discover the man was myself!"
-(2.977); in the second, he reveals that he also had this impression just after he executed Brant, even while recognizing that, "if I had been he I would have done what he did!
-I would have loved her as he loved her - and killed father, too - for her sake!...
+resemblances among the members of the Mannon family85-and other characters-throughout Mourning Becomes Electra.
+Let us look at some examples: Vinnie is just like her father,86 but everyone agrees that she looks like her mother,87 and Brant even believes that she resembles his mother, Marie Brantôme.
+Brant, in turn, resembles Ezra, Orin, and David Mannon, all of the Mannons in fact.88 Ezra looks like his father,89 and Orin looks like Ezra.90 Nevertheless, the most revealing detail is probably found in two confessions made by Orin: in the first, he explains that during the war he had the strange sensation of killing the same man over and over again "and that in the end I would discover the man was myself!"
+(II, 977); in the second, he reveals that he also had this impression just after he executed Brant, even while recognizing that, "if I had been he I would have done what he did!
+I would have loved her as he loved her-and killed father, too-for her sake!...
 It's queer!
 It's rotten a dirty joke on someone!"
-(2.995 f.).
+(II, 995-96).